Frequently asked questions

 -

-This is really tricky to provide an answer for, and is completely dependent on your individual needs.
+This is difficult to provide an answer for, and is completely dependent on your individual needs.
+I am able to work within solution focused, brief intervention models and long-term therapy models.

 -